GREEKC/hackathon-marseille/README.md

 [Project descriptions](project_descriptions)

+##  Hackathon presentations

+TO BE COMPLETED: we will create a folder with all the participants presentations

 ## Practical info

 [Practical information](practical_info.md)

-###  Hackathon presentations

-TO BE COMPLETED: we will create a folder with all the participants presentations

-###  Hotel Information

-We advise to book hotels around `View Port` area, and between `Castellane` to `Rond point du Prado` area.
-Those are the most convenient areas for commute to Luminy, nearby city center and nearby Buses and Metro lines.

-### Marseille Information

-In order to ensure easy access to the campus Luminy as well as to the City center, the most convenient is to find an hotel between Prado and Castellane.
-We had good feedback from hosts of CITADINES PRADO CHANOT MARSEILLE (9-11 Boulevard du Louvain, Marseille, 13008, France), who are renting studios for a reasonable price.
-Other hotels and studio rental can be found in the neighborhood.

-Please check [the tourist information website](http://www.marseille-tourisme.com/en/) for details about organizing your stay in Marseille, and some practical informations.

-You can get PDFs of various maps [Here](http://www.marseille-tourisme.com/en/pratical-information/touristic-documents/)

-### Comments & Ideas

 ## Social Events